polymorphm/fake-referer/README.md

 fake-referer
 ============

-`fake-referer` is utility for massive creating fake referer www-requests.
+`fake-referer` is utility for making massive www-requests with fake referer.

 Status
 ------